Freedom Lane: Constitutional Boulevard

 Helen raced through her house looking for a replacement for Rose’s venus fly trap.
-Rose had asked her to hold on to her venus fly trap (that she named Persephone), and Helen set it very carefully on the couch cushion.
-Helen ended up forgetting about it when she ran to the kitchen for a cup of iced tea.
+Rose had asked her to hold on to the plant she had named Persephone, and Helen set it very carefully on the couch cushion.
+She ended up forgetting about it when she went the kitchen for a cup of iced tea.
 When she went back in the living room, she sat on it.

-“Oh shit,” Helen said, walking quickly around the house while Rose readied herself.
+“Oh shit,” Helen said, shuffling around the house while Rose readied herself.
 “Oh shit.
 Oh shit.”
 There wasn’t enough time to dig a plant out of Rose’s garden, and Rose didn’t keep much in the house.
 “What the hell am I going to do?”

-In a moment of desperation, Helen walked into Da’Quarius’ room.
+In a moment of desperation, Helen walked into Da’Quarius’s room.
 She hadn’t seen her adopted son since that morning.
 Something told her there was something amiss about his absence, but for some reason she couldn’t quite remember what had happened the last time she saw him.
-All she remember was that she was upset about it.
+All she remembered was that she was upset about it.

 “Dammit kid,” Helen said.
 “Please have a stupid plant in here!”

-Helen looked around desperately when her eyes finally landed on something in his closet, which was only opened a crack.
+Helen looked around in her desperation when her eyes landed on something in his closet, which was only opened a crack.
 She opened the closet slowly, and a huge smile spread across face.

 “Da’Quarius,” she whispered.
 “You’re a life saver.”